Xavier Hufkens

-Xavier Hufkens gallery is a contemporary art gallery founded by Belgian art dealer Xavier Hufkens (b.
-1965).
+Xavier Hufkens Gallery is a contemporary art gallery founded by Belgian art dealer Xavier Hufkens (born 1965).
 The gallery has three locations in Brussels and represents an international roster of some forty emerging, mid-career, and established artists, as well as a number of estates.

 Development

 1980s

 The origins of the gallery date back to 1987, when Xavier Hufkens opened his first gallery on the Parvis de Saint-Gilles in Brussels.
 Hufkens has stated that his desire to run an art gallery can be traced to his teenage years.
 During the late 1980s, Franz Erhard Walther showed with Hufkens, as did British sculptor Antony Gormley, whom the gallery continues to represent.

 1990s

 The gallery relocated to a town house in the Brussels district of Ixelles in 1992.
 Now home to a number of established and upcoming art galleries, the area was almost exclusively residential in the early 1990s.
 The move was not an obvious one at the time: the Belgian art world still revolved around Antwerp, while the Brussels galleries tended to be based in the up-and-coming districts around the canals or along the fashionable Antoine Dansaertstraat.
 Belgian architects Paul Robbrecht and Hilde Daem (Robbrecht & Daem), working in partnership with Marie-José Van Hee (MJoseVanHee Architecten), were responsible for the conversion of the house into an art gallery.
 Landscape architect Jacques Wirtz designed the garden, which is often used to display sculpture.
 Félix Gonzalez-Torres (1957–1996) held his first exhibition in Europe with Xavier Hufkens in 1991.
 Four years later, Louise Bourgeois (1911–2010) showed with the gallery – an exhibition that would lead to a fifteen-year collaboration.
 The estate is still affiliated with the gallery.
 The gallery's long-standing relationship with Belgian artist Thierry De Cordier also dates back to the 1990s.

 Hufkens expanded the gallery further by annexing the adjacent property in 1997.
 This expanded exhibition programme coincided with the additional representation of a number of established artists from Belgium and abroad, including Richard Artschwager, Roni Horn, and Jan Vercruysse.